Schr\"odinger-Navier-Stokes equation for capillary fluids: Connection with Korteweg Fluids

-For a classical fluid, $D$ should be interpreted not as the quantum diffusivity but as an effective parameter with dimensions of a diffusivity, related to the capillary coefficient by $D = 4\epsilon/(1-\kappa)$.
+For a classical fluid, $D$ should be interpreted not as the quantum diffusivity but as an effective parameter with dimensions of a diffusivity, related to the capillary coefficient by $D = \sqrt{4\epsilon/(1-\kappa)}$.
 In this interpretation, the SNS equation provides a quantum wave representation of a purely classical capillary fluid, in which $\hbar$ and $m$ are a convenient parametrization of $\epsilon$.
+This is not fully surprising: all classical friction forces have quantum origins.